 }

-For the protocol specification, wire format, and CLI command reference, see IPC-CLI.md.
+For the protocol spec, wire format, and CLI reference, see IPC-CLI.md.
 This section covers the internal code architecture.
+The current wire protocol version is 6 (Sources/OmniWMIPC/IPCModels.swift).

 omniwmctl OmniWM process